Logo

 Emily Carr ran a boarding house known as the 'House of All Sorts'.

-Over time Emily Carr's work came to the attention of several influential and supportive people, including Marius Barbeau, a prominent ethnologist at the National Museum in Ottawa.
+Over time Emily Carr's work came to the attention of several influential and supportive people, including Harold Mortimer-Lamb and Marius Barbeau, a prominent ethnologist at the National Museum in Ottawa.

 Emily Carr continued to travel throughout the late 1920s and 1930s away from Victoria.

-Emily Carr travelled to Friendly Cove and the northeast coast of Vancouver Island, and then to Lillooet in 1933.
+Emily Carr went to Yuquot and the northeast coast of Vancouver Island in 1930, and then to Lillooet in 1933.

-Emily Carr suffered a heart attack in 1937, and another in 1939, forcing her to move in with her sister Alice to recover.
+Emily Carr suffered her first heart attack in 1937, and another in 1939, forcing her to move in with her sister Alice to recover.

-In 1940 Emily Carr suffered a serious stroke, and in 1942 she had another heart attack.
+In 1940 Emily Carr suffered serious trouble with her heart, and in 1942 she had another heart attack.

-Emily Carr was awarded the Governor-General's Award for non-fiction the same year for the work.
+Emily Carr was awarded the Governor General's Literary Award for non-fiction the same year for the work.

 Emily Carr suffered her last heart attack and died on March 2,1945, at the James Bay Inn in her hometown of Victoria, British Columbia, shortly before she was to have been awarded an honorary doctorate by the University of British Columbia.

-Emily Carr was one of the first artists to attempt to capture the spirit of Canada in a modern style.
+Emily Carr was one of the artists who attempted to capture the spirit of Canada in a modern style.

 Emily Carr blended these two themes in ways uniquely her own.